Realism America, Emerged

 American Scene Painting is an umbrella term for the mainstream realist

-during the Great Depression.
-A reaction against the modern European
+the Great Depression.
+A reaction against the modern European style, it

-style, it was seen as an attempt to define a uniquely American style
+was seen as an attempt to define a uniquely American style of art.

 The American Scene basically consists of two main schools, the

 ruralAmerican Regionalism, and the urban and politically-oriented al